 Reflection: Fr.
-Pedro Arrupe S.J., who was so “struck and shocked by the plight” of the Vietnamese boat people in the wake of the Vietnam War that he was moved to found Jesuit Refugee Service.
+Pedro Arrupe S.J. was so “struck and shocked by the plight” of the Vietnamese boat people in the wake of the Vietnam War that he was moved to found Jesuit Refugee Service.
 Fr.
 Arrupe allowed himself to be moved by the suffering of others, and took up the challenge — however burdensome — of helping others.
 He did not turn away.
 By whose suffering have we been struck?
 By what injustice have we been shocked?
 Will we choose to take up the challenges of our times?

 Lord, may we be “struck and shocked by the plight” of our brothers and sisters worldwide and follow in the steps of Fr.
 Arrupe as we humbly bear the cross that awareness brings.

 III – Jesus Falls for the First Time